Grin Events Logo

 Storm Watch

-Amidst the holiday hangover and push to get back into the rhythm of business as usual, companies are battening down the hatches and preparing for the tsunami economists are predicting will hit our shores in the near future in the form of inflation and recession.
-We’ve seen massive layoff’s from Twitter, DoorDash, Netflix, Salesforce, Microsoft, Amazon, Meta, and more.
+Amidst the holiday hangover and push to get back into business as usual, companies are battening down the hatches.
+Economists are predicting a tsunami — in the form of inflation and recession — will hit our shores in the near future.
+We’ve seen massive layoffs from Twitter, DoorDash, Netflix, Salesforce, Microsoft, Amazon, Meta, and more.
 Marketing and other “cost center” budgets are being slashed.

 Still, the work goes on.